 Yosemite National Park

-The fall is the perfect time to camp and hike in Yosemite, which offers a huge selection of outdoor activity options.
-On top of more than 750 miles of hiking trails, the park is also made up of designated wilderness areas perfect for backpacking and setting up camp.
-For the less adventurous visitors, Yosemite also offers guided tours, which is a great way to see the park’s fall colors up close without venturing out on your own.
+Fall is the perfect time to camp and hike in Yosemite, which offers a huge selection of outdoor activity options.
+On top of more than 750 miles of hiking trails, the park is also made up of designated wilderness areas perfect for backpacking and camping.
+For less adventurous visitors, Yosemite also offers guided tours, which is a great way to see the park’s fall colors up close without navigating the park on your own.

 Zion National Park

-This Utah park is an amazing place to view fall colors starting in mid-September through mid-October.
-The ground-level forests filled with shades of red, orange, and yellow is a wonderful backdrop for red sandstone cliffs in Zion National Park.
-The park offers a wonderful free shuttle service that travels throughout the park, which is a great way to view the amazing sites along the way.
-In addition to interesting Ranger presentations at the Zion Human History Museum, there are also several outdoor exhibits throughout the park.
+This Southern Utah park is an amazing place to view fall colors starting in mid-September through mid-October.
+The ground-level forests filled with shades of red, orange, and yellow are a wonderful backdrop for red sandstone cliffs in Zion National Park.
+The park offers a free shuttle service throughout the park, which is a great way to view the amazing sites along the way.
+In addition to interesting ranger presentations at the Zion Human History Museum, there are also several outdoor exhibits throughout the park.

 While you’re in Utah, you may also want to check out Bryce Canyon which is also rich in history and has amazing views.